Social-Emotional Domains: Collaboration and Teamwork

 - Have everyone in the group find a partner.
 Each of the following five tasks must be accomplished while holding one of their partner’s hands.

-- Task one: Make a paper airplane with the sheet of paper
+- Task one: Make a paper airplane with a sheet of paper

 - Task two: Tie a bow with the piece of string